lookit/lookit-docs/docs/source/frame-dev-setup.rst

    http://localhost:8000/account/children/, and clicking “Add Child”.
    Fill out all the information with test data and click “Add child”.

-Now we have a superuser with an organization, that has attached demographic data, and a child.
+Now we have a superuser with attached demographic data and a child.
 We’ve created a study, as well as a token for accessing the API.
 Leave the django server running and switch to a new tab in your console.